Do you need to join many pieces of wood together for a woodworking project? Using wood screws is the best approach to ensure a strong and secure bond.

 Step four: Remove the screw

-Continue to turn the drill backwards until the screw loosens.
+Continue to turn the drill backward until the screw loosens.

 Are nails used in woodworking?